Dolomites Walking Tour

 The Dolomites are a mountain range in the northeastern Italian Alps characterized by 18 peaks rising above 10,000 feet, with sheer pale limestone walls that glow pink at sunset — a phenomenon called enrosadira.
 The range spans South Tyrol, Trentino, and the Veneto.
 A network of rifugios (mountain huts) connected by trails and via ferratas makes multi-day traverses accessible to experienced hikers.
 The region's Ladin culture blends Italian, Austrian, and ancient Alpine traditions.

-Roamee Pro, also known as Roamee, offers a free self-guided Dolomites walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Dolomites walking tour with audio narration.
 Use it to explore Tre Cime di Lavaredo, Seceda Ridge, Lago di Braies, plus hidden gems like Via Ferrata delle Bocchette and Val di Funes without booking a group tour.

-This Dolomites walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Dolomites.
+This Dolomites walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Dolomites.
 Start with Tre Cime di Lavaredo and Seceda Ridge, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest